 Campers are required to bring lunches, snacks and drinks for each day of camp (nut-free products only, please).
 Clothing and footwear that can endure both messy fun and outdoor play are encouraged.
 As we aim to spend at least two hours outside everyday, hats, sunscreen and refillable water bottles are also highly recommended.
 All art materials are supplied by Oakville Galleries.

-Cancellation with a refund must be applied for at least 7 days before your child's program begins.
-There are no refunds for cancellations requested less than 7 days before the program begins, or for extended care.
+Cancellations with a refund must be applied for at least 7 days before your child's program begins.
+Refunds are subject to a $25 administrative fee.
+There are no refunds for cancellations requested less than 7 days before the program begins.

 In the event that a participant is unable to attend a scheduled class during the program, make-up dates, refunds or credits will not be provided.